darkhat123/Industrial-Control-Systems-Portfolio/Siemens TIA Portal/Ladder logic/Conveyor Sorting System /Simulating_conveyor_logic_testing.md

 # Defining the simulation function block structure
 With the simulation block now created and it placed in the correct place in the program, we can begin to define all of the necessary variables that the simulation logic will need to perform its tasks.

+## Variable	Purpose
+- Start_test - Master trigger used to begin execution of the automated test sequence.
+- TestStep - State machine that controls progression through the individual test cases and validation stages.
+- TestSuccess - Indicates that every validation step completed successfully and the full test sequence passed.
+- Testfault -	Indicates that a test failure occurred and the sequence entered the fault state.
+- Faultid -	Stores a unique identifier corresponding to the specific test that failed, allowing rapid troubleshooting.

+## Simulation Timing Variables
+**SafetyDropTimer**

+Used to verify that safety-related functions respond within an expected time window after a safety input is intentionally broken.
+The timer provides a timeout mechanism to detect failures where the safety circuit remains active longer than expected.

+**ResetPulseTimer**

+Used throughout the test framework to generate realistic operator button presses for reset and start commands.
+It simulates a momentary push button rather than a continuously held input.

+**State0Timer**

+Introduces a delay before evaluating the machine's startup state logic, ensuring the controller has sufficient time to process initial conditions.

+**State0FaultTimer**

+Used to validate fault generation during startup conditions.
+If the machine remains in the initial state beyond the allowable period, this timer confirms that the expected fault is raised.

+**True_sensor_on_time**

+Simulates a valid object detection by holding the virtual sensor active long enough to satisfy the configured debounce/on-delay requirements.

+**True_sensor_off_time**

+Simulates the object leaving the sensor and provides sufficient time for the sensor's off-delay filtering logic to complete.

+**Extenson_retracton**

+Represents the physical travel time of the pneumatic pusher during both extension and retraction movements.
+This creates a realistic simulation of actuator motion rather than instantaneous position changes.

+**On_delay_limit_sensor**

+Simulates the delay between a physical actuator reaching its position and the corresponding limit switch being recognised by the control logic.
+This validates correct handling of position feedback and sensor filtering.

+# The SCL simulation Code
 ``` // --- Call Timers Every Scan ---
 // The input (IN) checks if the state machine is currently on a step that needs that timer.
 #SafetyDropTimer(IN := ("Data_block_1".TestStep = 7 OR "Data_block_1".TestStep = 11 OR "Data_block_1".TestStep = 15 OR "Data_block_1".TestStep = 21 OR "Data_block_1".TestStep=25 OR "Data_block_1".TestStep=31),